Thomas Watts Eden

-Thomas Watts Eden FRCOG (8 May 1863 – 22 September 1946) was consulting obstetric physician to Charing Cross Hospital and consulting surgeon to both Queen Charlotte's Hospital and the Chelsea Hospital for Women.
+Thomas Watts Eden FRCOG (8 May 1863 – 22 September 1946) was a British medical doctor.
+He was consulting obstetric physician to Charing Cross Hospital and consulting surgeon to both Queen Charlotte's Hospital and the Chelsea Hospital for Women.
 During the First World War he served as a major with the Royal Army Medical Corps.
 He was a founding fellow of the Royal College of Obstetricians and Gynaecologists.

 He was President of the Royal Society of Medicine for 1930–32.

 A fellowship in his name is awarded by the Royal College of Physicians.